 And unlike Word, PowerPoint is not frequently used.
 Plus, it works differently to Word.

-Given this, you want to make sure your staff has the guidance they need to effectively work with PowerPoint templates.
+So you want to ensure users have the guidance needed to effectively work with your PowerPoint templates.

-We can help with this.
-That's because we not only build robust PowerPoint templates; we also understand what users need to know to make the most of templates.
+Your Business Documents can help.
+Not only do we build robust PowerPoint templates.
+But we also understand what users need to know to make the most of templates.
 So we ensure templates include in-document instructions to help users build and format presentations like a pro.